Ferdi265/pipectl/README.md

 - Send something to that program's stdin using `echo "input line" | pipectl -i`
 - Create multiple named pipes simultaneously by naming them with `--name` or `-n`
 - Cleans up after itself when the program exits and removes the pipe
+- Allows synchronizing writes to the pipe with the `--lock` or `-l` option

 ![demo screenshot](https://user-images.githubusercontent.com/4077106/147712401-7de95c84-a381-44f8-9b67-74507215f14a.png)